 The military was surprised to discover that the soldiers who slept in well-ventilated barracks had statistically improved shooting accuracy.
 In fact, they were so surprised that they switched the platoons the second night, repeated the tests, and found that the platoon in the well-ventilated barracks performance improved, while the other platoon’s performance suffered.

-For more information surrounding indoor air quality solutions, contact us today.
+For more information on indoor air quality solutions, contact us today